pk858592/Addiction_prediction/README.md

 A powerful, privacy-friendly app designed to help users regain control over their social media usage, build healthier digital habits, and improve focus and productivity.

+Use the app by clicking on this link : https://addictionprediction-9e9o7oaxnglqdxvskdfaez.streamlit.app/

 🚀 Overview

 The Social Media Addiction App helps users: